alan-turing-institute/hub23-deploy/docs/_posts/2010-01-06-installing-binderhub.md

 ## Increasing GitHub API limit

-This step is not strictly necessary though is recommended before sharing the Binder link with others.
+**NOTE:** This step is not strictly necessary though is recommended before sharing the Binder link with others.
 {: .notice--info}

 By default, GitHub allows 60 API requests per hour.